arangodb/docs/site/content/aql/graphs/graphs-shortest-path.md

 We can see our expectations are fulfilled.
-We find the vertices in the correct ordering and the first edge is *null*, because no edge is pointing to the start vertex on t his path.
+We find the vertices in the correct ordering and the first edge is *null*, because no edge is pointing to the start vertex on this path.

 We can also compute shortest paths based on documents found in collections: